Stock market today: Asian stocks mixed as Japan posts weaker than expected trade data - ExBulletin

 In the commodities market, wheat prices jumped after Russia launched drone and missile attacks on critical port infrastructure in Ukraine, destroying 60,000 tonnes of grain.
 The price of soft red winter wheat, marketed in Chicago and used for cookies and specialty products, rose 8.5%.

-The attacks come days after Russia pulled out of the Black Sea Grain Initiative, which allowed Ukrainian exports to reach many countries threatened by hunger.
+The attacks occur a few days later Russia has withdrawn from the Black Sea Grain Initiativewhich allowed Ukrainian exports to reach many countries threatened by hunger.

 In other trading on Thursday, benchmark U.S. crude gained 12 cents to $75.41 a barrel in electronic trading on the New York Mercantile Exchange.
 Brent crude, the international standard, gained 10 cents to $79.56 a barrel.